vacavaca/no-thanks/README.md

 # No Thanks!
 ### Fine-grained cancelation for promises

-The **no-thanks** package provides a set of **utilities for promise cancellation** that can be used as a **primitives** to compose more complex pipelines with the ability to stop execution at any time
+The **no-thanks** package provides a set of **utilities to cancel a promise** that can be used as a **primitives** to compose more complex pipelines with the ability to stop execution at any time

 `npm i --save no-thanks`

+20 kB source, 5.8 kB minified, **1.8 kB** gzipped

 Quick links:
  * [Documentation](doc/)
  * [API Reference](doc/reference.md)
  * [Release Notes](https://github.com/vacavaca/no-thanks/releases)

-In case the website is down all the documentation can be found in the [doc directory](https://github.com/vacavaca/no-thanks/tree/master/doc) of the source repository
+In case the website is down all the documentation can be found in the [doc directory](doc) of the source repository

 ## Motivation

 It's a very common situation when a javascript program has to run some expensive or long-running task and then the result of the task or the task itself is no longer needed.

 As an example, an application may start a **network request** (or a group of requests) and then the user clicks "Cancel" button or changes some parameters so we need to abort the request and drop the result.